Nanterre–La Folie station

 Nanterre La Folie (/fr/) is a railway station in Nanterre, Hauts-de-Seine, France.
 Formerly, the area contained a cargo station of SNCF.
-It was built as part of the extension of RER E from Haussmann Saint-Lazare station and opened on 6 May 2024, and acts as its western terminus.
+It was built as part of the extension of RER E from Haussmann–Saint-Lazare station and opened on 6 May 2024, and acts as its western terminus.
 From 2027, RER E will be further extended to Mantes-la-Jolie.
 The station connects via a short walk with the Nanterre-Préfecture station on the RER A.

-From 2030, Nanterre La Folie will also be a station on Line 15 of the Grand Paris Express extension of the Paris Métro.
+From 2030, Nanterre La Folie will also be a station on Line 15 of the Grand Paris Express extension of the Paris Metro.
 The station is being constructed on an adjacent plot and will be connected to the RER station by an underground corridor.

 An extension of Line 18 from to terminate at Nanterre La Folie has been proposed for construction after 2030, and a possible extension of Line 17 from appeared on early plans of the Grand Paris Express project.
 A proposed future Line 19 would also terminate at Nanterre–La Folie and connect it to Charles de Gaulle airport via Argenteuil and Garges-lès-Gonesse.